madjeek-web/GhostTyper/README.md

 # Configuration: Modifiable at top of file

 # This code is commented: each section explains its own functionality! 🚀

 '''

+### Why It Goes Under the Radar?
+🔹 No admin rights (works as a normal user)
+🔹 No suspicious files (all in memory)
+🔹 No malware behavior (does not write to disk)
+🔹 Uses legitimate Windows APIs (WMI, win32api)